 An incredible palate of overdrive sounds in one little pedal

-One of the aspects that seems to be particularly high on the list of priorities for guitarists is how to achieve the perfect driven sound.
+One of the things that seems to be particularly high on the list of priorities for guitarists is how to achieve the perfect driven sound.
 There are so many overdrive / distortion pedals out there.
-You could spend all day and night just trying them all out to see which one sounds best.
-Although guitars, amps and even pickups are often candidates for “Best of the Best” ranking among guitarists, the overdrive pedal seems to hold a special place in our hearts as a critical component to our sound and an item that we keep ourselves in constant “Search” more for.
+You could spend all day and night just trying them all out, to see which one sounds best.
+Although guitars, amps and even pickups are often candidates for “Best of the Best” ranking among guitarists, the overdrive pedal seems to hold a special place in our hearts, as a critical component to our sound and an item that we keep ourselves in an unrelenting search for.

 I’ve been using an OCD exclusively for three years now and this little sucker has never let me down.
-It plays well with all types of amps; Marshall, Fender, Boogie.
-In-fact, I’ve plugged this thing into a few solid-state amps and been pleasantly surprised.
+It plays well with all types of amps: Marshall, Fender, Boogie.
+In fact, I’ve plugged this thing into a few solid-state amps and been pleasantly surprised.

 My only regret is that I have not made it my business to get one of the proprietary Fulltone AC wall-warts (negative center pin, so you gotta either use theirs or know how to convert one of the BOSS adapters).
 From what I understand, the OCD can handle 9-18 volts, and the more voltage you use, the more headroom you get.

 I think my love affair with this pedal is mostly driven by the balance of tone and “no muss no fuss.”
 The drive it gives you is about as transparent as it gets, yet it’s just a little one-pound thing, solid as a rock, with minimal controls, and it plays well with all the other kids on your pedal board.
 So, if you’re looking for a truly transparent overdrive that sounds great through just about any amp, give the Fulltone OCD a try.
 I’m quite sure you’ll be impressed with this pedal.